StuyPulse/team694.github.io/about/ec/index.md

 ### President of Marketing <small>{{ page.positions.pom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.pom.photo %} <img src="{{ page.positions.pom.photo }}" class="ec-photo" alt="President of Marketing"> {% endif %}
 The President of Marketing (PoM) coordinates the officers and divisions of the team and makes sure that officers complete their responsibilities and/or effectively delegate jobs to other members.
-He/she will hold final responsibility for all of the outreach, internal logistics, and award submissions for the team.
+He will hold final responsibility for all of the outreach, internal logistics, and award submissions for the team.
 This President should have adequate knowledge of the robot and other engineering projects.
 </div>

 ### President of Software Engineering <small>{{ page.positions.pse.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.pse.photo %} <img src="{{ page.positions.pse.photo }}" class="ec-photo" alt="President of Software Engineering"> {% endif %}
 The President of Software Engineering (PSE) primarily manages the development of robot code and all related software.
-He/she is responsible for the production of documentation concerning the control system on all levels, such as pinout sheets and systems check guidelines.
+He is responsible for the production of documentation concerning the control system on all levels, such as pinout sheets and systems check guidelines.
 The PSE also collaborates with the strategy team to develop effective solutions for both the teleoperated and autonomous modes.
 </div>

 ### Vice President of Engineering <small>{{ page.positions.vpoe.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.vpoe.photo %} <img src="{{ page.positions.vpoe.photo }}" class="ec-photo" alt="Vice President of Engineering"> {% endif %}
 The Vice President of Engineering is considered the second-in-command for that department.
 This Vice President should have knowledge of what the Presidents are currently doing and should be able to direct the Engineering sect in the event of the Engineering President's absence.
-He/she should have extensive knowledge of each part of the robot as well as some basic knowledge of all awards submissions.
+He should have extensive knowledge of each part of the robot as well as some basic knowledge of all awards submissions.
 </div>

 ### Vice President of Marketing <small>{{ page.positions.vpom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.vpom.photo %} <img src="{{ page.positions.vpom.photo }}" class="ec-photo" alt="Vice President of Marketing"> {% endif %}
 The Vice President of Marketing is considered the second-in-command for that department.
 The Vice President should have knowledge of what the Presidents are currently doing and should be able to direct the Marketing division in the event of the Marketing President's absence.
-He should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot and the status of all branches of the team.
+She should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot and the status of all branches of the team.
 </div>

 ### Vice President of Software Engineering <small>{{ page.positions.vpse.name }}</small>